Gravitational-wave Signals From Three-dimensional Supernova Simulations With Different Neutrino-Transport Methods: High-resolution Simulations

 Violent SASI activity develops in models s20-FMD-H and s20-RbR-H, which is reflected in the GW signals by emission below 250 Hz (\fig{fig:s20specs}).
 Since the postshock flow alternates between being SASI and convectively dominated, the emission associated with SASI activity is intermittent and relatively weak when, for example, compared to model m15fr of \citet{andresen_19}.
 The spotty emission below 250 Hz is clearly visible in all the panels of \fig{fig:s20specs}.
 Model s20-RbR-H has a period of sustained and strong low-frequency emission between 100 and 200 ms after core bounce (bottom left panel of \fig{fig:s20specs}) which is weaker in model s20-FMD-H. The reduction of this emission in the FMD model is partly due to the viewing angles we have chosen.
 A similar, but still somewhat weaker, signal component emerges in model s20-FMD-H when changing the viewing angle.

-{In \fig{fig:spectrum} we show the time-integrated spectral energy density of the GW emission.
-The time integration was done over intervals determined by the duration of the shortest simulation for each of the investigated progenitors, see section~\ref{sec:gw_ext}.
+In \fig{fig:spectrum} and \fig{fig:spectrum_low} we show the time-integrated spectral energy density of the GW emission.
+The time integration was done over intervals determined by the duration of the shortest simulation for each of the investigated progenitors, see section~\ref{sec:gw_ext}. \fig{fig:spectrum} shows the spectral energy density for a broad frequency range, while \fig{fig:spectrum_low} shows the spectral energy density at frequencies relevant for the low-frequency emission.
 The emission from model s20-FMD-H is dominated by three broad peaks, at $\sim$ 750 Hz, 850 Hz, and 1150 Hz.
 Inspecting the spectrograms (\fig{fig:s20specs}) reveals that the peaks at 850 Hz and 1150 Hz correspond to the same physical event, a burst of emission can be seen at approximately 450 ms post bounce.
 The emission at 850 Hz should be emitted at 1150 Hz, but aliasing causes part of the emission to be reflected down to lower frequencies.
 The emission peak at 750 Hz can also be traced back to one single emission period, taking place around 550 ms post bounce.
 The emission of model s20-RbR-H is spread out across a range of frequencies from around 300-1000 Hz.
 Several narrow peaks with amplitudes $\sim\,2$ times greater than the surrounding emission pierce the relative flat spectrum of the RbR+ model (\fig{fig:spectrum}).
 These peaks represent short bursts of emission at fixed frequencies and such spikes have been associated with individual downflows impinging on the PNS surface \citep{marek_08,murphy_09,mueller_13}.
 We do not find direct counterparts to each of these peaks in the spectrograms.
 However, the spectrograms are only shown for two distinct observer directions and it is not surprising that not every observer can see every emission feature.
 The larger spectral energy density of model s20-RbR-H, compared to s20-FMD-H, is reflected in the total emitted energy (\fig{fig:energyt}).
 Model s20-RbR-H emitted about 30 per cent more energy during the simulated time than s20-FMD-H did in the same period.
 At intermediate frequencies, between the two main emission bands, we witness more emission in model s20-RbR-H than in s20-FMD-H, which is also visible in \fig{fig:s20specs}.